DepthProc An R Package for Robust Exploration of Multidimensional Economic Phenomena: Data depth concept

 \subsection{Local depth}

-In an opposition to the density function, the depth function has a global nature i.e., e.g., that it expresses a centrality of a point w.r.t. a whole sample.
-This property is an advantage of depth for some applications but may be treated as its disadvantage in the context od classification of objects or for k-nearest neighbour rule applications.
-Depth based classifier or depth based k-nearest density estimators need local version of depths.
-A successful concept of \textbf{local depth } was proposed in \cite{Pain:2012}.
-For defining \textbf{a neighbourhood} of a point, authors proposed using idea of \textbf{symmetrisation} of a distribution (a sample) with respect to a point in which depth is calculated.
-In their approach instead of a distribution ${P}^{X}$, a distribution ${{P}_{x}}=1/2{{P}^{X}}+1/2{{P}^{2x-X}}$ is used.
+In an opposition to the density function, the depth function has a global nature, for example, it expresses a centrality of a point with respect to the whole sample.
+This property is an advantage of depth for some applications, but may be treated as its disadvantage in the context of classification of objects or for k-nearest neighbor rule applications.
+Depth-based classifier or depth-based k-nearest neighbor density estimators need local version of depths.
+A successful concept of \textbf{local depth} was proposed in \cite{Pain:2012}.
+For defining \textbf{the neighbourhood} of a point, authors proposed using an idea of \textbf{symmetrization} of a distribution (a sample) with respect to the point in which the depth is calculated.
+In their approach, instead of the distribution ${F}^{X}$, a distribution ${{F}_{x}}=1/2{{F}^{X}}+1/2{{F}^{2x-X}}$ is used.